ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 receiver is required to treat the arrival of out of order frames rather than being tolerant.

-For an intermediary that forwards from an strongly-ordered transport (like
-{{WEBTRANSPORT-H3}}) to a reliable transport (like this protocol), it is necessary to maintain state for streams.
+For an intermediary that forwards from a transport with independently reliable and ordered streams (like {{WEBTRANSPORT-H3}}) to a transport that multiplexes over a single in-order stream (like this protocol), it is necessary to maintain state for streams.
 A simple forwarding intermediary that directly translates one type of protocol unit into another without understanding the underlying state might cause a receiver to abort the session.